levoxtrip/PKB/docs/topics/be.md

 ## Judgment
 Are you juding just the outside without looking whats inside?
+## Life
+In our life we all climb our own mountain.
+It's height is endless.

+Climb the mountain like syphilus smiling - make the struggle excite you.
+Enjoy it and take control over it.
+The struggle alone is enough to fill my heart.
 ## Life Guidelines
 - Do what you love - build cool stuff
 - Be and act optimistic